datamesse/datamesse.github.io/README.md

 My previous blog used a Jekyll boiler template and kept triggering failed deployment errors, so I decided to stop using such templates, and I coded the site from scratch to make it easier to troubleshoot.

+The recent update to my site is based on a [YouTube tutorial by Shuvam Kumar a.k.a Overreacted](https://www.youtube.com/watch?v=j0yZc2yfa7o).

 The underlying code for rendering blog post data (as the alternative for using Jekyll) was from following a [YouTube tutorial by Will Ward](https://www.youtube.com/watch?v=gT1v33oA1gI&list=PLASldBPN_pkBfRXOkBOaeCJYzCnISw5-Z).

 The code to animate the title switch was by [Ajay Narain Mathur on Stack Overflow](https://stackoverflow.com/questions/40878859/changing-a-heading-every-few-seconds-with-an-array-and-a-loop).